 Q1.
 Transpiration is a necessary evil in plants.
 Explain.

 Ans: Transpiration causes huge loss of water.
-Reduces photosynthesis, lowers growth and may cause wilting of the plan.
-In spite of all these disadvantages, it is necessary as it provides the pulling action for a\water to rise in the trees.
+It reduces photosynthesis, lowers growth and may cause wilting of the plant.
+Despite all these disadvantages, it is necessary.
+Because it provides the pulling action for water to rise in the trees.
 It also maintains the temperature.

 Q2.
-The C4 plants are twice as efficient as C 3 plants in terms of fixing CO 2 but lose only half as much water as C3 plants for the same amount of CO 2 fixed.
+The C4 plants are twice as efficient as C3 plants in terms of fixing CO2.
+But they lose only half as much water as C3 plants for the same amount of CO2 fixed.
 Explain.

-Ans: This is because C4 plants regulate a constant supply of CO2 and keep their stomata closed for some period of time.
-Due to this loss of water is reduced.
+Ans: This is because C4 plants regulate a constant supply of CO2 and keep their stomata closed for some time.
+As a result, reduces the loss of water.